DannyQD/Business-Performance-and-Forecasting-Analysis-in-Excel/README.md

 - Revenue trends over time
 - Forecasted performance

-It is designed to replicate an executive-level reporting view commonly used in business environments.
+Data Source

+This dataset is simulated for educational and portfolio purposes.
+It is designed to reflect realistic business performance data, including trends and variability.